alexanderattar/credit-card-processor/README.md

 ## Design Overview

-- An overview of your design decisions
-- Why you picked the programming language you used
-- How to run your code and tests, including how to install any dependencies your code may have.

 The application features a central Processor class that contains the logic to perform the actions laid out in the project description requirements.
 This includes the input commands described: "Add", "Charge", and "Credit", but additionally the class possesses methods for reading, and parsing input, as well as writing the output summary after all input has been processed.

 The credit card processor is modular by design.
 The functionality has been abstracted into small methods that each perform an action that can quickly be grasped by the method definition, and the docstrings provided.
 This design makes the application very readable, as well as maintainable.
 Additionally, because the Processor class includes all the logic required to accept input and process the output, it creates the opportunity for Processor objects to be instantiated as workers to scale for larger datasets.